Piperazine: As an anthelmintic

 Piperazine was marketed by Bayer as an anthelmintic in the early 20th century, and was featured in print ads alongside other popular Bayer products at the time, including heroin.
 In fact, a large number of piperazine compounds have an anthelmintic action.
 Their mode of action is generally by paralysing parasites, which allows the host body to easily expel the invasive organism.
 The neuromuscular effects are thought to be caused by blocking acetylcholine at the myoneural junction.
 This action is mediated by its agonist effects upon the inhibitory GABA (γ-aminobutyric acid) receptor.
 Its selectivity for helminths is because vertebrates use GABA only in the CNS, and the GABA receptor of helminths is of a different isoform from that of vertebrates.

 Piperazine hydrate, piperazine adipate and piperazine citrate (used to treat ascariasis and enterobiasis) are the most common anthelmintic piperazine compounds.
 These drugs are often referred to simply as "piperazine" which may cause confusion between the specific anthelmintic drugs, the entire class of piperazine-containing compounds, and the compound itself.

 Two common salts in the form of which piperazine is usually prepared for pharmaceutical or veterinary purposes are the citrate, 3C_{4}H_{10}N_{2}·2C_{6}H_{8}O_{7} (i.e. containing 3 molecules of piperazine to 2 molecules of citric acid), and the adipate, C_{4}H_{10}N_{2}·C_{6}H_{10}O_{4} (containing 1 molecule each of piperazine and adipic acid).

 Piperazine derivatives as drugs

 Many notable drugs contain a piperazine ring as part of their molecular structure.
 They may be used as antiparasitic drugs.
 Other examples include: Diethylcarbamazine, a derivative of piperazine, is used to treat some types of filariasis.

 Most of these agents can be classified as either phenylpiperazines, benzylpiperazines, diphenylmethylpiperazines (benzhydrylpiperazines), pyridinylpiperazines, pyrimidinylpiperazines, or tricyclics (with the piperazine ring attached to the heterocyclic moiety via a side chain).

+The antibacterial agent piperacillin takes its name from a piperazine ring substituted onto a penicillin core, conferring it activity against Pseudomonas aeruginosa.
+Similarly, ciprofloxacin and levofloxacin are antipseudomonal fluoroquinolones by virtue of their piperazine rings.